History of the Colosseum

 Second, there have been several natural disasters like lightning strikes and earthquakes.
 And last but not least, because the Roman Empire fell and people began building new projects, and often they used ancient sites as quarries and used parts of the Colosseum's structure for other buildings, like the cathedrals of St. Peter and St. John Lateran.

-Original Structure of the Colosseum
+Original structure of the Colosseum

 The Colosseum was a groundbreaking structure for the time period in ancient Rome.
-Usually the theatres were built on the hillside, but the Colosseum was a free standing structure.
+Usually the theatres were built on the hillside, but the Colosseum was a free-standing structure.
 The shape was the combination of two theatres back to back to create a rounded shape.
-The ellipse shape of the Colosseum is 189 meters long and 156 meters wide, with a base area of 24,000m2 (6 acres).
+The ellipse shape of the Colosseum is 189 meters long and 156 meters wide, with a base area of 24,000 m² (6 acres).

 Fights at the Colosseum